cloudmesh-community/sp19-222-100/project-report/report.md

 :wave: I really want a discussion on why you think political data can be predicted using AI/ML, provide some resources and discuss why it is important to bridge politics and data driven politics.

-:o: make sure to include an images dir in project-report and place your figures in there

-:o: basepath in yaml file not in cloudmesh domain, use cloudmesh/ai/voting, check your code after mods

 | Mercedes Olson      Jarod Saxberg
 | mercolso@iu.edu     jsaxberg@iu.edu
 | Indiana University